sautibara/sauti/README.md

         return Ok(());
     };

-    // Create a metadata decoder using the default decoders. let decoder = sauti::decoder::metadata::default();
+    // Create a metadata decoder using the defaults. let decoder = sauti::decoder::metadata::default();

     // Read the path into an opaque metadata struct.